 16. Wizardry 8 (2001)

 So, I've come this far without mentioning the Wizardry series at all, and omitting it would be a shame.
-The first Wizardry game - Proving Grounds of the Mad Overlord - came out as early as 1981, and the early parts of the series has inspired many of the classic RPG series like Might & Magic and Eye of the Beholder.
+The first Wizardry game—Proving Grounds of the Mad Overlord—came out as early as 1981, and the early parts of the series have inspired many of the classic RPG series like Might & Magic and Eye of the Beholder.

-Wizardry 8 was the last part of a trilogy including 6 and 7, but it was released much later after a long and tumultuous development process.
+Wizardry 8 was the last part of a trilogy that includes 6 and 7, but it was released much later after a long and tumultuous development process.
 Combat in Wizardry 8 is turn-based and there are lots of stats and character classes to play around with.

 17. Arcanum: Of Steamworks and Magick Obscura (2001)

 Arcanum is a wonderfully unique game set in a less-than-traditional fantasy/steampunk world, complete with both magic and gunpowder.